saad9863/saad9863/README.md

 👋 Hello, coding enthusiasts!
 I'm Mohammed Saad Khan

-🚀 Passionate about technology, d graduated from GIKI in June 2023, with a Bachelor of Science in Computer Engineering.
+🚀 Passionate about technology, graduated from GIKI in June 2023, with a Bachelor of Science in Computer Engineering.

 A formerr Intern at Avanceon Middle East and South Asia, gained hands-on experience in the realm of process automation.